Palestine Police Force: Palestine Gendarmerie

+1929 riots

-By 1928 the Force had 2,143 officers (all ranks): 321 Jews, 1293 Muslim Arabs and 471 Christian Arabs.
+By 1928, the Force had 2,143 officers (all ranks): 321 Jews, 1293 Muslim Arabs and 471 Christian Arabs.

-In January 1930, Herbert Dowbiggin, colonial Inspector General of Police of Ceylon, was sent to Palestine to advise on the re-organization of the Palestine Police Force, and his report was submitted in May of that year.
+In January 1930, Herbert Dowbiggin, colonial Inspector General of Police of Ceylon, was sent to Palestine to advise on the re-organization of the PPF, and his report was submitted in May of that year.
 It was a highly confidential document which it was considered impossible to publish at the time.

 On his advice, the British and Palestine Sections of the Police were reinforced, and deployed so that no important Jewish settlement or group of Jewish farms was without a detachment, with access to sealed armories, furnished with Greener guns.
 Each colony was provided with a telephone and the road network was improved to give the Police greater mobility.

-The revolt of 1936-1939
+Revolt of 1936–1939

 During the 1936–1939 Arab revolt in Palestine, additional police forces were established in Palestine by the British authorities, including the Jewish Settlement Police, Jewish Supernumerary Police and the joint Anglo-Jewish Special Night Squads, the counter-insurgency unit of the force, which gained a reputation for carrying out violent raids against Arab villages.
 Between 1936 and 1939, Arab officers became increasingly marginalized within the force, while British and Jewish policemen were increasingly mobilized to suppress the revolt.
 Prior to the revolt, the police force was majority Arab.
 However, during the years of the revolt, the police force became majority British, with the numbers of British officers in the police force growing from 900 to 2500.